 - There are also respectable nanny agencies that hire you to represent their agency, pair you with a compatible family, and manage pay, time off, problems, etc.

-- The job board in our front stairwell is also a great place to look for openings.
+- Elliott’s Wall is also a great place to look for job openings.
 Alumni will often advertise there for their kids’ nannies.

 - First, once your financial aid has been awarded, find out if your financial aid package qualifies you for work study funding.
 Our Student Financial Services Coordinator, Ligaya Avila, can tell you all about this.